Tracee Ellis Ross Explains Sexual Harassment to Men With a Children’s Book

 While filling in as guest host on Tuesday’s episode of Jimmy Kimmel Live!, Tracee Ellis Ross decided to open the show with a special message for male viewers.
-Addressing the recent onslaught of sexual-misconduct allegations in Hollywood, the Black-ish actress explained that the stories coming to light reflect a bigger issue at large.
+Addressing the recent onslaught of sexual-misconduct allegations in Hollywood, the Black-ish actress explained that the stories coming to light reflect a bigger issue.
 Ross said:

 “It isn’t a sex scandal.
 It isn’t a Hollywood scandal.
 It isn’t even a scandal.
 It is a systemic problem about the abuse of power that takes place across all industries and has enabled a culture of inequity to persist for far too long.”